-Erich J. Prince is a co-founder and the editor at Merion West.
-Erich has written for a variety of publications including The Philadelphia Inquirer, the Hartford Courant, The News & Observer, and the Orlando Sentinel.
-His writing has been honored with two awards from the Columbia University School of Journalism.
+Erich J. Prince is the editor at Merion West.
+Erich has contributed to a variety of publications including The Philadelphia Inquirer, the Hartford Courant, The News & Observer, the Orlando Sentinel, and The Hill.
+His opinion writing has been honored with two awards from the Columbia University School of Journalism.
 He studied political science at Yale, completing his thesis on the history of polarization in the United States Congress.
-Contact Erich at email@example.com.

 “But that is no reason to allow Senator Hawley to misrepresent history in the service of a political narrative that will cause even greater damage to an international system that is already under immense strain.”

 “White-shaming is a political tactic aimed at invalidating the opinions and experiences of people of European descent.
 Premised on a belief in collective guilt, it judges white folks not by the content of their character but by the color of their skin.”

 “The history which preceded the magazine’s shutdown and resurgence involved a controversy sufficient for the Red and Blue to be ‘expelled from the Student Activities Council (SAC)’ and to have ‘archives…trashed by the University.'”

 “It probably also guarantees he will not be standing anytime soon, given that these are highly charged social issues which are deeply complex and are probably not going to be ‘fixed’ in the foreseeable future.”